Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field: Cross-sectional smearing of an Unruh-DeWitt detector

-In this section, we show that the effective area factor $A$ can be interpreted as the transversal extent of the UDW detector.
+In this section, we show that the effective area factor $A$ can be interpreted as the transverse extent of the UDW detector.
 Consider for simplicity a static UDW detector, interacting with the conjugate field via the interaction-picture interaction Hamiltonian,

 Here, $g(\mathbf{x}_\perp)\in [0,1]$ is the cross-sectional smearing function of the detector.
-The detector is taken to be pointlike in the $x$ direction, which is the direction in which the field modes of interest propagate (see Appendix \ref{sec:appendix a}).
+The detector is taken to be pointlike in the $x$ direction, which is the direction in which the field modes of interest propagate.